isomerpages/mlaw-acd/_regulated-dealers/Regulation Coverage.md

 ---
 Registered dealers are regulated by the Ministry of Law under the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 ("**PSPM Act**") for the purpose of anti-money laundering and countering the financing of terrorism ("**AML/CFT**") **<u>only</u>**.
 The Ministry of Law **<u>does not</u>** audit, supervise or certify the registered dealer for **<u>any other</u>** purpose.
 The Ministry of Law also makes no warranty or representation as to any aspect of the business of the registered dealer.

-Regulated dealers are to ensure that their websites, representations and publicity materials do not cause the public to misconstrue that the Registrar of Regulated Dealers ("**the Registrar**") is regulating them beyond AML/CFT matters.
-Regulated dealers should also not make unauthorised use of the Ministry of Law logo on their websites or in publicity materials such as newsletters, articles, business cards etc.
+Registered dealers are to ensure that their websites, representations and publicity materials do not cause the public to misconstrue that the Registrar of Regulated Dealers ("**the Registrar**") is regulating them beyond AML/CFT matters.
+Registered dealers should also not make unauthorised use of the Ministry of Law logo on their websites or in publicity materials such as newsletters, articles, business cards etc.

 #### Public Statements relating to PSPM Registration

 Public statements and representations which suggest that Ministry of Law is regulating such businesses beyond AML/CFT matters could be misconstrued and may create unnecessary confusion amongst the public.
-Regulated dealers should take immediate appropriate action to correct any such public statements or representations which are unacceptable.
+Registered dealers should take immediate appropriate action to correct any such public statements or representations which are unacceptable.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}